Vape Manufacturer Green Tank Technologies Raises $10M In Series A Financing

 What's Next

-In 2019, Green Tank will focus on growth in the legal U.S. markets, as well as the launch of vaporizers in Canada expected in October, Koffler told Benzinga.
+In 2019, Green Tank will focus on growth in the legal U.S. markets, as well as the launch of vaporizers in Canada expected in October, the company's Chief Operating Officer Corey Koffler told Benzinga.

 "Given our strategic partnerships with several of the leading licensed producers in Canada, we have an opportunity to establish Green Tank as the dominant player in the cannabis vape space right across the country.
 As part of this strategy, we plan to launch new and disruptive vape hardware over the coming years," said Koffler.